chonkykai/Projects/Currency_Crystal_Ball/README.md

 ## Augmented Dickey-Fuller Test

+To commence our analysis with the base model, it is crucial to establish the stationarity of the data.
+For this purpose, we employ the [Augmented Dickey-Fuller (ADF) Test](https://www.analyticsvidhya.com/blog/2021/06/statistical-tests-to-check-stationarity-in-time-series-part-1/#:~:text=The%20ADF%20test%20is%20used,the%20time%20series%20is%20stationary.), which helps us determine the presence of a unit root in the time series.
+In the event that the null hypothesis is rejected, it signifies that the time series exhibits stationarity.

 ![sgd_rs_2](./image/sgd_rs_2.png)

 Upon careful examination of the resampled graph, it becomes evident that the data exhibits non-stationarity.
 This finding is further supported by the [Augmented Dickey-Fuller(AFT)](https://www.analyticsvidhya.com/blog/2021/06/statistical-tests-to-check-stationarity-in-time-series-part-1/#:~:text=The%20null%20hypothesis%20of%20the,root%20in%20the%20time%20series.) test, where the resulting value of 0.574 fails to provide sufficient evidence to reject the null hypothesis, indicating the non-stationarity of the time series.